mvnaol2026/Gravity-Does-Not-Exist/EN/05_chapters_12-16.md

 ## Chapter 15.
 ON ATOMIC VIBRATIONS — WHAT REALLY “SHAKES” MATTER

-Let us take one more step deeper.
-There is a fact long known to science that carries enormous importance for understanding the nature of the world.
-If followed to its full meaning, many phenomena begin to assemble into a unified picture.

-It concerns the vibrations of atoms.
-Modern physics states that atoms are never in complete rest.
-They are constantly engaged in oscillatory motion.
-Even when a body is cooled nearly to absolute zero.
-Even in the cold of outer space.
-Even where, it would seem, everything ought to be frozen still.

-And here the scale of these processes is especially important.
-Characteristic frequencies of atomic vibrations reach the order of 10¹³ hertz — trillions of oscillations per second.
-It is worth pausing to reflect on that number.
-Trillions of motions every second.

-And then a natural question arises: where does all of this come from?
-If the atom is a construction, if it contains no internal engine, if motion does not arise by itself, then what causes it to tremble and oscillate continuously?

-Conventional physics records the fact of these vibrations and relates them to the internal energy of atoms.
-But if we ask more precisely, another difficulty appears immediately: where exactly is that energy located?
-In what form does it exist?
-What is its carrier?

-The aolian model proposes another path of understanding.
-Space is not empty.
-It is filled with the aols of the medium.
-This medium exists under pressure, transmits influences, and remains in continuous vibration.
-Atoms do not exist separately from it, but within it.

-Therefore, the atom is constantly subjected to external influences.
-It receives countless microscopic pushes, impacts, and oscillatory impulses from the surrounding medium.
-And like any construction, it cannot fail to respond to them.

-Thus, the atom vibrates not because some independent source of motion is hidden inside it, but because the medium acts upon it without interruption.

-A simple image may help.
-If a ball lies motionless, it remains at rest.
-But if it is constantly struck from all sides, it begins to tremble, vibrate, shift, and bounce.
-The more frequent and intense the impacts, the more active its motion becomes.

-In this analogy, the atom is like that ball, and aolian space is the medium continually acting upon it.

-Then the origin of such enormous frequencies becomes easier to understand.
-If the medium itself is capable of transmitting extremely rapid oscillations, the atom merely responds to them.
-It is not the source of those motions, but their conductor and participant.

-And this applies to all matter without exception.
-Vibrations occur not only in metal, stone, or gas.
-They also occur in living bodies.
-Every atom of the organism likewise exists in continuous micro-motion, experiences the pressure of the medium, and responds to it.

-A person does not feel this only because such a process is background, constant, and has accompanied us since birth.

-From this follows an important conclusion.
-The atom does not store within itself some independent reserve of motion as a separate essence.
-It does not create motion out of nothing.
-It receives motion, passes it onward, and rearranges it within the limits of its own construction.

-What is usually called the energy of the atom, in such a picture, is not a separate entity, but a way of describing the atom’s participation in motion and interactions.

-Another well-known fact also becomes clearer: even at temperatures close to absolute zero, motion does not disappear completely.

-If the medium exists everywhere and vibrates continuously, then its influence cannot be entirely “switched off.”
-As long as aolian space exists, atoms will retain their oscillations.

-One may add a broader conclusion as well: the magnitude of what we call absolute zero is connected not to some magical boundary of nature, but to the background level of the medium’s influences.
-If the fundamental vibrations of aolian space were weaker, the lowest possible temperature would appear differently.

-We may now understand heating more precisely.
-When we heat a body, we do not “pour” a special substance of energy into atoms.
-We alter the conditions of external influence.
-The medium begins transmitting more intense oscillations to the construction.

-As a result:

-— the motion of elements increases,

-— previous bonds weaken,

-— the structure of matter changes.

-Thus, a simple conclusion may be stated.
-The atom is a passive element in the sense that it does not move itself.
-Its motion is always caused by influence from outside.

-In the aolian model, the universal source of such influence is aolian space.
-If one keeps only a single main thought in mind, let it be this: motion in nature does not arise from inside objects by itself.
-It comes through interaction.
-Therefore, when we observe motion, we should seek not an abstract “energy within,” but a source of pressure, transmission, and external influence.
+At the foundation of experimental physics lies a fact that has long been known to academic science, yet its true cosmological significance remains unrevealed to this day.
+We are speaking of the unceasing microscopic oscillations of atoms.
+Modern quantum physics states that the atoms of a substance are never, under any circumstances, in a state of absolute static rest.

+They perform continuous, high-frequency oscillatory motions.
+This process does not stop even when a material body is cooled to the ultimate theoretical minimum—under conditions of the cosmic void and deep thermal cold, where any thermal activity is expected to grind to a complete halt.

+In this phenomenon, the ultimate quantitative magnitude of the process is of fundamental importance.
+Experimentally recorded characteristic frequencies of intra-atomic trembling reach the extreme order of 1013 Hz—that is tens of trillions of oscillations every single second.
+Here, the mechanics of Aol physics must demand a causal question: where does this beyond-limit, non-decaying dynamics come from?

+If the atom is a spatial structure assembled from passive primal components, if it is completely devoid of an internal mystical engine, and if mechanical motion is fundamentally incapable of self-generating out of nothingness, then what specific agent causes substance to continuously tremble at a trillion-fold frequency?

+Official science merely protocols the very fact of these oscillations, linking it to the abstract concept of the atom's "internal quantum energy."
+Yet, upon attempting to rigorously verify this thesis, an insurmountable conceptual dead end is exposed: where exactly is this energy localized, in what physical form does it exist apart from mathematical equations, and what constitutes its real, material carrier?
+Official physics has no answers.

+Aol physics offers the only possible mechanistic path to understanding.
+Physical space is not empty.
+It represents a super-dense, continuous array of rigid aols that is under colossal cumulative pressure and exists in a regime of continuous, high-frequency self-oscillations.
+Atomic structures do not exist in isolation within the void of a vacuum—they are immersed inside this hyperactive medium.
+Consequently, absolutely every atom in the Universe experiences monstrous external dynamic action every single second.

+It receives countless microscopic elastic nudges, impacts, and oscillatory impulses from the vibrating space.
+Like any open mechanical structure immersed within a boiling medium, the atom is physically unable not to react to the external vibrational pressure.
+The atom does not oscillate because an autonomous source of motion is hidden within it, but because it is continuously being shaken by the surrounding medium.

+**1. The Mechanical Model of Forced Oscillations and the Background Noise of the Universe**

+To clearly visualize this process, let us turn to a simple hydrodynamic analogy.
+If an elastic macroscopic ball is placed on the mirror-smooth surface of still water, it will remain in a state of ideal rest.
+However, if this same ball is immersed into a turbulent, storming torrent where chaotic elastic waves continuously strike its surface from all sides, the object will begin to finely tremble, vibrate, shift, and elastically bounce.
+The higher the frequency and kinetic force of the medium's external impacts, the more intensely its forced oscillations will be manifested.

+Within the framework of this analogy, any atom of substance is like a ball under external bombardment, while the surrounding aol space is like the storming elastic medium permanently bombarding the structure.

+This model completely strips the mysticism from the trillion-fold frequencies of the micro-world: if the medium of space itself transmits extremely rapid self-oscillations, then the atom immersed within it merely responds elastically to them, acting not as the generator of these motions, but as their through-and-through conductor and direct participant.

+This law is total and invariant, extending to all matter without a single exception.
+High-frequency micro-oscillations occur not only inside an inanimate piece of metal, gas, or stone.
+They continuously unfold within the biological tissues of a living organism.

+Every single atom of the human body experiences a colossal onslaught from the aol space every second and is forced to tremble in step with its oscillations.
+We do not feel this permanent micro-bombardment exclusively because it is a through-and-through, all-encompassing, and unalterable background regime of the Universe that has accompanied matter since the moment of its mechanical stamping.
+Furthermore, this trembling drives all biological and chemical processes within the organism of a living being.
+Without these vibrations, chemical and biological processes are impossible.

+An atom does not store an isolated, sequestered reserve of motion within itself as some independent substance.
+It is physically incapable of generating impulses out of nothingness.
+The structure of the atom merely accepts the external motion of the medium, transmits it through its internal nodes, partially rearranges the geometry of the vectors within the structural play of the configuration, and passes the elastic impulse further along the chain of local action (contact mechanics).

+What official quantum mechanics designates with the abstract term "atomic energy" is, in Aol physics, merely a numerical characteristic of the degree to which an atomic structure is involved in the vibrational motion of space.

+**2. The Mechanical Nature of Absolute Zero and the Nullification of Thermal Magic**

+Aol physics explains why intra-atomic motion is fundamentally impossible to stop, even under the ultimate cooling of substance.
+Official science records the phenomenon of "zero-point oscillations at absolute zero" but is forced to cover it up with Heisenberg's quantum uncertainty principle.
+In Aol physics, this paradox is resolved purely geometrically.

+Since the material aol space continuously exists at absolutely any point in the cosmos and is fundamentally incapable of ceasing its self-oscillations due to the chaotic packing of aols, it is physically impossible to "turn off" the external impact action on substance.
+For as long as the aol space exists—and it is eternal—aols will vibrate.
+Extreme micro-oscillations with a frequency of 10<sup>13</sup> Hz are not the internal warmth of the atom, but the uneliminable vibration of the aol space.

+From this follows a most vital general physical conclusion: the value of what science terms absolute zero (–273.15 °C) is not a mystical barrier of nature or the temperature floor of matter, but a strictly fixed background level of the dynamic activity of the aol space itself.
+Absolute zero is a state in which local macroscopic heat (the chaotic motion of the molecules themselves) has been completely squeezed out of the substance, yet the pure, uneliminable through-and-through hum of the medium remains.
+If the base self-oscillations of the Universe's aol space were weaker, then the mathematical benchmark of the ultimate low temperature would appear completely differently in our instruments.

+This law allows us to definitively demystify the physical nature of the heating of bodies.
+When we heat a substance, we do not "pour" a hypothetical weightless substance of heat or quanta of thermal energy into intermolecular gaps.
+We alter the external dynamic conditions within a local region of space.
+The medium in the heating zone begins to transmit significantly more frequent, high-amplitude, and rigid oscillatory impacts to the atomic structures.

+As a result of this escalating external onslaught:
+•	The forced micro-motion of elements within the structures rapidly intensifies.
+•	The previously stable aol-lunol engagements begin to experience critical loads under fracturing and shearing forces.
+•	The spatial locks deform, the bonds weaken, and the geometry of the substance naturally changes its macroscopic phase (ice melts into water, water evaporates into vapor).

+**THE UPSHOT OF THE CHAPTER**

+The atom is an absolutely passive element of the Universe in the sense that it is fundamentally deprived of the capacity to move itself independently.
+Any alteration in the dynamic state of an atomic structure is always caused by direct, contact action from the outside.

+In Aol physics, the sole universal, non-decaying, and all-encompassing source of this interaction is the hyperactive aol space.

+The central thought that must be anchored in one's consciousness is formulated as a rigid law of theoretical mechanics: directional or oscillatory motion in nature never arises from within isolated objects on its own.
+It is always brought in from the external environment through contact touch and a gradient of forces.

+Therefore, every time we record the dynamic activity of matter in experiments, we are under obligation to completely ignore the false concepts of "internal abstract energy" and purposefully seek out the concrete physical source of external pressure, mechanical transfer of momentum, and contact interaction of mediums.